Sun59/poccim/docs/about.md

-Pour le Rohan kor for the ice loxes hich
+Pour le Rohan kor for the ice loxes hich  lugia